lawik/notes/Talk - Let me introduce Elixir, your entire web stack.md

 Elixir is often deployed with clustering, commonly called Erlang Distribution, which means all nodes are connected to each other and can exchange messages.
 This enables a lot of cool stuff without needing separate infrastructure for coordination.

 So we deploy just like everyone else.
 But also better.
+And with more possibilities.
+The ceiling of potential is very high.

 ## Observability & introspection